-Presentation of Intrum’s results for July-September 2022
+Presentation of Intrum’s results for April-June 2023

-Comment by Acting President & CEO Andrés Rubio
+Comment by President & CEO Andrés Rubio

 “The second quarter was seasonally stronger with a high level of activity across the business.
 During the quarter we have delivered on a number of important steps to Simplify & Focus our business.
 We signed agreements to exit Brazil, Romania and the Baltics and in addition we have also sold a platform of non-core activities in Finland.
 At closing, these transactions will release SEK ~ 0.6 billion in cash.
 In addition, we have now decided to investigate a potential sale of activities in Czech Republic, Slovakia and Hungary with any proceeds available to reduce net debt.

 We continue to build and strengthen the servicing business in two of our key Franchise markets by closing the acquisition of Arrow’s servicing platforms in the UK as well as signing the acquisition of the Haya Real Estate servicing platform in Spain.
 In the UK, the platforms will add secured loan and asset servicing capabilities and thereby broaden and deepen the service range that we can offer existing and new clients.
 In Spain, the Haya acquisition brought large contracts with key clients including BBVA, Caixa Bank and Grupo Cooperativa CajaMar and led to Intrum being subsequently awarded a long-term contract for the management of CaixaBank’s real estate portfolio.

 As part of the cost program launched at the end of the first quarter 2023, we have continued to analyse and define potential savings, enabling us to raise the bar.
 This targeted program will therefore be upgraded from the original goal of SEK 0.6 billion to more than SEK 0.8 billion, most of which will be realised by the end of 2023 on a run-rate basis.